rodriluc/Bifido_newborns/README.md

 ### Figure 1
 - ```cell_corr.R``` uses cell abundance dataframe built from Grid that is sub-setted by grouped days for correlation
 - Option to re-order one matrix in accordance to the other for comparison purposes

+### Figure 2
+- 2A: PCoA from bray-curtis distance matrix at family level created in R using ...
+Script available in `figure2/2A.R`.
+- 2B: areaplot of family level relative abundances created in python using `pandas`, `numpy`, `matplotlib` and `seaborn`.
+Guide available in `figure2/2B.html`.
+- 2C: ...plot of Bifidobacterium species relative abundance trajectory per individual.
+Created in R using ...
+Script available in `figure2/2C.R`.